-Apart from the high stakes involved in the criminal process, individuals charged with DUI in Ventura should be aware that they also face separate proceedings with the DMV.
+Apart from the high stakes involved in the criminal process, and serious penalties that include terms of imprisonment and hefty fines, individuals charged with DUI should be aware that they also face separate proceedings with the DMV.
 A DMV hearing is essentially an administrative process that determines if you committed a violation of California's Vehicle Code – specifically driving under the influence.
 It does not concern whether you are guilty of a criminal offense.
 Still, the penalties handed down by the DMV can be severe and may include:

 - License suspension

 - License revocation

 - Mandatory installation of an Ignition Interlock Device (IID)

 Repercussions associated with any penalty to your driver's license can quickly add up.
 Not only can losing your ability to drive negatively impact your personal and professional life, but the collateral expenses can also threaten your financial well-being.
 If you are required to install an IID – which is becoming an increasingly common requirement in Ventura County DUI cases – you will be required to pay for the device to be installed and removed, as well as a monthly charge for calibration.
 Points on your license can also result in an increase of your auto insurance premiums.